JohanHeman/productivity-timer-app/README.md

 <h2>Work page</h2>
-The work page is set to be 50 minutes of foucs, and 10 minute brak timer.
+The work page is set to be 50 minutes of foucs, and a 10 minute break timer.
 There is also an alarm when the timer hits 0 on booth.

 Work timer